webpack/concord/README.md

 #### `main`

-When the request resolve to the main directory of this package (the directory of the configuration file), the content of the `main` field is resolved relative to the package directory (Meaning `./` is required for relative paths).
+When the request resolves to the main directory of this package (the directory of the configuration file), the content of the `main` field is resolved relative to the package directory (Meaning `./` is required for relative paths).

-The `main` field from the concord configuration defaults package manager configuration module entry point. i. e. `main` in `package.json` or `"./index"`.
+The `main` field from the concord configuration defaults to package manager configuration module entry point. i. e. `main` in `package.json` or `"./index"`.

 #### `extensions`